-The archive is split across four deposits and consists of books and material written by W E Tate, note books, illustrations; publications by other authors; postcards, photographs, prints and glass negatives; correspondence and private papers; lectures; album containing reviews, letters and newspaper articles; broadcast scripts; curriculum vitae; accounts, deeds and wills; sundry papers.
+The archive is split across a number of deposits, (referenced D MS1093; D MS 1234; D MS 1234A; D MS 1234B; D74/11 and D MS2570) and consists of books and material written by W E Tate, note books, illustrations; publications by other authors; postcards, photographs, prints and glass negatives; correspondence and private papers; lectures; album containing reviews, letters and newspaper articles; broadcast scripts; curriculum vitae; accounts, deeds and wills; sundry papers.

 - Handlists for each deposit of the collections can be found here: D MS 1093, D MS 1234, D MS 1234A & D MS 1234B4.